Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Introduction

-Learning deep surrogate models to speed up complex simulation has been explored in climate and fluid dynamics for {deterministic} dynamics \citep{sanchez2020learning, wang2020towards,holl2019learning,rasp2018deep}.
-But they only approximate specific system dynamics and fail to generalize under different conditions.
-For {stochastic} simulations, Gaussian processes (GPs) \cite{meeds2014gps} are commonly used surrogate models, but they often struggle with high-dimensional data.
-Likelihood-free inference \citep{lueckmann2019likelihood, papamakarios2019sequential, munk2019deep,wood2020planning} use neural density estimation to learn the likelihood, but need a large number of simulation data.
+Learning deep surrogate models to speed up complex simulation has been explored in climate modeling and fluid dynamics for \textit{deterministic} dynamics \citep{sanchez2020learning, wang2020towards,holl2019learning,rasp2018deep, cachay2021climart}, but not for \textit{stochastic} simulations.
+These surrogate models can only approximate specific system dynamics and fail to generalize under different parametrization.
+Especially for pandemic scenario planning, we desire models that can predict futuristic scenarios under different conditions.
 Furthermore, the majority of the surrogate models are trained \textit{passively} using a simulation data set.
-This requires extensive simulation to cover different parameter regimes and ensure generalization.
+This requires a large number of simulations beforehands to cover different parameter regimes of the simulator and ensure generalization.

-We propose Spatiotemporal Neural Processes (\ours{}), a neural latent variable model to emulate the spatiotemporal dynamics of stochastic simulators.
-Given parameters such as disease reproduction number, incubation and infectious periods, mobility dynamics, and initial state, current mechanistic simulators generate future outbreak states with time-consuming numerical integration. {\ours{} accelerates the simulation by learning the input-output map between simulation parameters and future states, hence bypassing numerical integration.
-It extends neural processes (NPs) \citep{garnelo2018neural} to spatiotemporal setting: we introduce a latent process for temporal dynamics and integrate graph convolution for spatial modeling.
-Compared with GPs, \ours{} is more expressive, more accurate, and scales easily to high-dimensional sequence data. }
+We propose Interactive Neural Process (\ours{}), a deep Bayesian active learning framework to speed up stochastic simulations.
+Given parameters such as disease reproduction number, incubation and infectious periods, mechanistic simulators generate future outbreak states with time-consuming numerical integration. \ours{} accelerates the simulation by guiding a surrogate model to learn the input-output map between parameters and future states, hence bypassing numerical integration.

+The deep surrogate model of \ours{} is built upon Neural Process (NP) \cite{garnelo2018neural}, which lies between Gaussian process (GP) and neural network (NN).
+NPs can approximate stochastic processes and therefore are well-suitable for surrogate modeling of stochastic simulators.
+They learn distributions over functions and can generate prediction uncertainty for Bayesian active learning.
+Compared with GPs, NPs are more flexible and scalable for high-dimensional data with spatiotemporal dependencies.
+We design a novel Spatiotemporal Neural Process model (STNP) by introducing a time-evolving latent process for temporal dynamics and integrating spatial convolution for spatial modeling.